junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — Introduced in House
 - 2017-01-12 — Introduced in House
 - 2017-01-12 — Referred to the House Committee on Natural Resources.
+- 2017-02-10 — Referred to the Subcommittee on Federal Lands.
+- 2017-04-05 — Subcommittee Hearings Held.
+- 2017-04-27 — Committee Consideration and Mark-up Session Held.
+- 2017-04-27 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2017-04-27 — Subcommittee on Federal Lands Discharged.
+- 2017-06-02 — Placed on the Union Calendar, Calendar No. 102.
+- 2017-06-02 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-155.
+- 2017-06-02 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-155.